Offshore wind farms development

 Gwynt y Môr is a 576MW offshore wind farm being built in the Irish Sea, Liverpool Bay.

-The Dogger Bank Zone is located approximately 125km to 290km off the east coast of Yorkshire and covers an area of approximately 8,660km², with water depths ranging from 18m to 63m.
+The Dogger Bank Zone is located between approximately 125km and 290km off the east coast of Yorkshire and covers an area of approximately 8,660km², with water depths ranging from 18m to 63m.
 It has the potential to produce approximately 13GW, which is equivalent to approximately 10% of the UK’s overall electricity requirements.
 Once all proposed wind farms in the area are operational by 2020, it will be the biggest offshore wind project in the UK.

 Four intensive years of offshore survey works were completed in October 2013, with an investment of £60m (approximately $90m).